 We located and viewed several different television interviews conducted by British journalists with Benjamin Netanyahu during that period and found that although the latter did typically invoke the example of Britain's response to the German blitz on London during World War II (including mentions of the bombing of the German city of Dresden and Gestapo headquarters in Copenhagen) as a justification for Israel's response to Hezbollah rocket attacks, we could not locate an interview that included dialogue identical (or nearly so) to this transcript, or one in which a British interviewer could be fairly described as having posed "nasty" questions and then "fallen into a trap" sprung by Netanyahu.
 For the most part, the interviewers asked relevant and thoughtful questions, to which Netanyahu provided serious and detailed answers.

-For example, this interview conducted by Sky News presenter Mark Longhurst included the following exchange:
+For example, an interview conducted by Sky News presenter Mark Longhurst included the following exchange:

 Netanyahu: And you can ask the question that I would ask for all those who question Israel, what would you be saying today, what would you ask Tony Blair to do — the prime minister of Britain — if London was being rocketed by hundreds, indeed thousands, of rockets?
 You'd be screaming your head off, saying, "Get rid of the source of that fire."
 And I think in this sense Israel, the Israeli public, is behaving miraculously.